mary-ext/bluesky-client/README.md

   ```

 - No RichText class for handling texts with facets, examples as to how you can deal with RichText are available on the `examples/` folder.
-- No Moderation API for taking actions based on certain labels or status, this should be very trivial so long as you [follow the official documentations regarding the labels and how it deals with them](https://github.com/bluesky-social/atproto/blob/main/packages/api/docs/labels.md).
+- No Moderation API for taking actions based on certain labels or status, this should be very trivial so long as you [follow the official documentations on how it should be dealt with](https://github.com/bluesky-social/atproto/blob/main/packages/api/docs/moderation.md).

 ## Usage